-Although you can fill out this information online, you can fill out a paper form and mail it to: NJ Division of Revenue Corporate Filing Unit P.O.
+Although you can fill out an online application with this information, you can fill out a paper form and mail it to: NJ Division of Revenue Corporate Filing Unit P.O.
 Box 308 Trenton, NJ 08646 You will also need to include a filing fee of $125.
 All legal business entities must file these Articles of Incorporation to be considered a legal entity in New Jersey.

 Corporate bylaws articulate how your business will be run.
 They govern how decisions are made for your business.
 Although New Jersey does not require corporations to file bylaws, every business should prioritize creating its bylaws, as these will help the company move forward with a common understanding for everyone.

 Quality bylaws will outline information, such as:

 A shareholder agreement can also be referred to as a stockholder agreement.
 This agreement outlines the role of shareholders within the corporation.
 This agreement complements the public documents that govern the corporation and can be confidential among the parties involved.

 In your shareholder agreement, you may want to include information about:

 Legal advice when drafting this agreement for your New Jersey corporation will play a helpful role.

 Corporations are required to issue stock, or shares, of the company.
 This is an important part of raising capital for the organization.
 Before you incorporate, you will need to get approved to issue a certain amount of stock in your business.

 You can then offer this stock to people in exchange for contributions to your business.
 This contribution could be financial, as in the individual who contributed money to help you start your business.
 The stock can also be used as compensation for employers who use their time and talents to build the company.